 Some important steps include:

-- Document all activities and timeline during the incident response in writing, photos, and video
+- Document all activities and the timeline of the theft during the incident response in writing, photos, and video.